Strategic Interaction & Progression Systems Design

 Warrior: Bane

-Support cards reinforce spell access, board stability, and resource generation, enabling Zatanna’s recursive payoff systems through both consistency and battlefield presence.
+Reinforces spell access, board stabilization, and resource continuity, supporting the set’s recursive sequencing framework through consistency tools and sustained battlefield presence.

 • Golem generation supports recursive spell loops through sacrifice-based resource conversion